zzonyo/trust-docs-test/source/index.html.md

 - For public interfaces used to get information of non-market data (such as request information of index, price limit, delivery and settlement, positions, etc.), the rate limit for each IP is 60 times every 3 seconds.
 (Please note that the 60 times/3s rate limit is shared by all the requests for non-market data under this UID)

-- For public interface to get market data such as  Get K-line data, Get Market Data Overview, Get Contract Information, Get the last Trade of a Contract and so on：
+- For public interface to get market data such as  Get kline data, Get Market Data Overview, Get Contract Information, Get the last Trade of a Contract and so on：

    (1) For restful interface：200 times/second for one IP at most